Paragould, Arkansas: Sundown town

 From 1888 to 1908, Paragould experienced a series of incidents in which White residents threatened and attacked Black residents.
 Some Black residents were flogged, and some of their homes and churches were burned.
 Arkansas Governor Jeff Davis ordered the state militia not to intervene on behalf of Black citizens.
 On numerous occasions White residents ordered Black citizens to leave and never return.
 In 1908, they threatened them to leave or die, which resulted in an almost complete depopulation of African-Americans in the county, and earned Paragould the designation of a sundown town.
 Black children were not allowed to participate in any form of public education until 1948, and then by busing them out of the county to Booker T. Washington High School in Jonesboro.
 In 1957, facing mandated integration, Jonesboro terminated this practice.
 Prior to 1982, no hotel in Paragould would allow Black people to spend the night.
 In 1983, when two Black Union Pacific workers attempted to eat at a restaurant, they were locked out.
 When police reached the scene, they accused the workers of attempting to break into the restaurant.
 An informal ban on hiring African-Americans was alleged to exist in Paragould until at least 2002.

 Geography

-Paragould is located southeast of the center of Greene County.
+Paragould is located southeast of the middle of Greene County.
 U.S. Routes 412 and 49 intersect in the city west of downtown.
 US 412 leads east 9 mi to the Missouri state line at the St. Francis River, and a further 23 mi northeast to Kennett, Missouri; to the west US 412 leads 26 mi to Walnut Ridge.
 US 49 leads northeast 32 mi to Piggott and southwest 20 mi to Jonesboro.
 The closest major city is Memphis, Tennessee, 82 mi to the southeast.

 According to the United States Census Bureau, the city has a total area of 81.2 km2, of which 80.8 km2 is land and 0.4 km2, or 0.52%, is water.